mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 This is a tricky situation.
 It adds a lot of liablity for the user, since their raw data will be stored with the DaaS, ripe for hacking.
-It also places a lot of trust with the DaaS to be responsible with users' data and not go giving it out willy-nilly to platforms, and instead to only give out the bare-minimum that the user allows.
-Since the user is not the DaaS's direct customer, this might be too much to ask.
+It also places a lot of trust with the DaaS to be responsible with users' data and not go giving it out willy-nilly to others, and instead to only give out the bare-minimum that the user allows.
+Since the user is not the DaaS' direct customer, this might be too much to ask.
 Nevertheless, it's a use-case which is worth thinking about.

 ## Dapps